Korach. Wealth, Power, Corruption

 How should governments ensure that leaders achieve clean government?

-In an interesting twist, the Rabbis suggest that Korach was the one who was interested in wealth, not Moses.
-See 16:32 which mentions Korach's assets or possessions - the seem worthy of mentioning.
-Possibly he was quite wealthy.
+In an interesting twist, the Rabbis suggest that Korach was in fact the one who was interested in wealth, not Moses.
+See 16:32 which mentions Korach's assets or possessions - the text deems them worthy of mentioning.
+Perhaps he was quite wealthy.
 The Talmud thinks he was:

 Rabbi Ḥama bar Ḥanina said: Joseph hid three treasures in Egypt.
 One of them was revealed to Korah...